 Any voting reforms should only be enacted with the consent of all political parties represented in the legislature.
 Failing this agreement, our elected bodies should turn the vote over to the people directly in binding referenda.
 It is only under these two circumstances that reforms to our current customs can be justified.

-Jackson Doughart is a policy analyst with the Atlantic Institute for Market Studies.
+Jackson Doughart is a policy analyst.